zirkelc/ai-assert-schema/README.md

 Wrap your schema and model with `assertSchema({ schema, model })`.
 If the schema is valid, it will be returned unchanged.
 Otherwise, an error will be thrown before making the API call.

+> [!TIP]
-> [NOTE!]
-This example uses the [AI SDK](https://www.npmjs.com/package/ai) to pass the model, but you can also provide a string or plain object.
+> This example uses the [AI SDK](https://www.npmjs.com/package/ai) to pass the model, but you can also provide a string or plain object.

 ```typescript
 import { openai } from '@ai-sdk/openai';